 Advance care planning through healthcare directives provides clear, legally recognized instructions for your medical care, which helps guide your family and healthcare providers.
 Having an advance directive preserves your medical choices for future reference, reducing stress and confusion during critical moments.
 This clarity helps avoid conflicts among your family members, who might have different opinions about your care.

-Additionally, advance directives ensure that your health care decisions align with your beliefs.
+Additionally, advance directives ensure that your healthcare decisions align with your beliefs.
 By planning ahead, you can make sure you receive treatment that follows your wishes, even in unexpected situations.
 Overall, advance directives protect your autonomy even when you cannot voice your opinions.

 Legal Requirements in Arizona